HackwithArpon/Rice-Grain-Quality-Analysis_using_Deep-Learning-Tech/README.md

 <a href="https://www.youtube.com/watch?v=5BAdC-UXpEQ"><img src="https://i.ibb.co/kqg4Jpb/Counting-RIce-Grains.png" alt="Counting-RIce-Grains" border="0"></a>

 Making the given image into the best format possible is the basic idea behind solving the objective (counting rice grains). \
-It would be simple to count the rice grains if the image was clear and the grains were clearly separated from the background.
+It would be simple to count the rice grains if the image was clear and the grains were separated from the background.

-Then, Solve the actutal Corner cases and hence build the proper solution.
+Then, Solve the actual Corner cases and hence build the proper solution.

 **There are a total 3 major and challenging parts in building solutions:**